 Include your core keyword in your meta description, ensure it accurately describes your page’s content, and try to use it to pique users’ curiosity.

 14. Optimize your URL

-15. Ensure your Google My Business information is accurate
+15. Ensure your Google Business Profile information is accurate

 To help your business show up for the right searches, include relevant keywords in your description and other content in Google My Business.
 Making sure your information is up to date helps you deliver the relevant information to your audience and get them to engage with your listing.

 At WebFX, we have more than 25 years of experience and a team of more than 500 digital marketing experts.

 We know quite a bit about SEO, and we love using our knowledge — along with concrete data — to help our clients grow their businesses.
 We’ve generated more than 7.8 million leads for our clients in the last five years!
 If you want to learn more about SEO, check out our free resources.

 To learn more about our SEO services, contact us online or at 888-601-5359.